Asbestos-ceramic: Origin and distribution

 Around 3600 BC, when typical comb ware ceramics were replaced by late comb ware ceramics, the practice of mixing asbestos into pottery clay emerged in eastern Finland and the Karelian regions near Lake Ladoga, and also along the Neva River.

 The most probable origin of this style of ware is the shores of Lake Saimaa in Finland.
 Finds from inland Finland are the oldest, and the Lake Saimaa area is the only location in the region with plentiful, nearby, easily accessible natural deposits of asbestos.
 In Finland, finds of asbestos-containing ceramics are known from c.
 3900–2800 BCE to c.
 1800–1500 BC.
 In northern Scandinavia, asbestos ware appears apparently from c.
 1500 BC to c.
 500 BC.

 Some scholars argue that these pottery traditions were influenced from the Upper Volga and the Oka regions.

 Asbestos-ceramic of Lovozero ware type is also found in Fennoscandia, on Bolshoy Oleny Island in the Murmansk region of Russia.
-Furthermore, a later type of asbestos-laden ware was also found here, known in the Russian archaeological literature as ‘waffe’ ware.
-In Norwegian and Finnish literature, the usual term for similar impressions on pottery are ‘textile’ or ‘imitated textile’.
+Furthermore, a later type of asbestos-laden ware was also found here, known in the Russian archaeological literature as waffe ware.
+In Norwegian and Finnish literature, the usual term for similar impressions on pottery is 'textile' or 'imitated textile'.